 The New Mexico Women's Foundation holds Rag Rug Festivals around the state to exhibit and market the weaving and other fiber arts of their grantee organizations and individual artists.

 This celebration of the unique artistic heritage of Hispanic New Mexico and Colorado features many fiber art forms.
 It is held the last full weekend of July in the Santa Fe Plaza.
-Winter Market is held in downtown Santa Fe in December.
+Winter Market is held in Albuquerque in November.